 Since his orchestral debut at age 11, pianist Alex McDonald has soloed with the Orquesta Sinfónica del Estado de Mexico, the Louisiana Philharmonic, the Fort Worth Symphony Orchestra, and the Utah Symphony Orchestra, among others.
 He has performed across the United States as well as in Israel, Mexico, Canada, Japan, and South Korea; additionally, he has been a featured performer on PBS, WRR (Dallas/Fort Worth), NPR, and WQXR (New York City).
 Awards include second prizes at the 2007 New Orleans International Piano Competition and 2001 Gina Bachauer International Young Artist Piano Competition, and 2008 Harvey Fellowship by the Mustard Seed Foundation.
 In 2013, he was a participant in the Fourteenth Van Cliburn International Piano Competition.

 Dr. McDonald is currently the festival director for Basically Beethoven, a thriving summer concert series in downtown Dallas’ Arts District.
 He has taught at Texas Woman’s University, Richland College, and The Juilliard School, where he also was a Teaching Fellow for both the Literature and Materials and Piano Minor departments.
 Additionally, his private piano students have been admitted to Juilliard and Eastman, and have performed at Carnegie’s Weill Hall and on WRR.
-His recent program “Music for Animals” was hailed by Theater Jones as one of its “Concerts of the Year” for 2016.
-Texas Music Teacher’s Association recently awarded him the 2017 Outstanding Achievement Award in teaching.
+Mr. McDonald’s program “Music for Animals” was hailed by Theater Jones as one of its “Concerts of the Year” in 2016, and Texas Music Teacher’s Association awarded him the 2017 Outstanding Achievement Award in teaching.